Portrait of Jacek Dukaj

 LÓD (ICE)

 The story takes place in an alternate universe where the First World War never occurred and Poland is still under Russian rule.
 Following the Tunguska event, the Ice, a mysterious form of matter, has covered parts of Siberia in Russia and started expanding outwards, reaching Warsaw.
-The appearance of Ice results in an extreme drop in temperature, putting the whole continent under constant winter, and is accompanied by Lute, angels of Frost - a peculiar form of being which appears to be a native inhabitant of Ice.
-Under the influence of the Ice, iron turns into zimnazo (cold iron), a material with extraordinary physical properties, which results in the creation of a new branch of industry, zimnazo mining and processing, giving birth to large fortunes and new industrial empires.
-Moreover, the Ice freezes History and Philosophy, preserving the old political regime, affecting human psychology and changing the laws of logic from the many-valued logic of "Summer" to the two-valued logic of "Winter" with no intermediate steps between True and False.
+The appearance of Ice results in an extreme drop in temperature, putting the whole continent under constant winter.
+Moreover, the Ice freezes History, preserving the old political regime, affecting human psychology and changing the laws of logic from the many-valued logic of "Summer" to the two-valued logic of "Winter" with no intermediate steps between True and False.
+We follow the journey of a troubled mathematician, Benedykt Gieroslawski, on Trans-Siberian Railway to Irkutsk and further, to the very heart of Winter.
+He meets on his way many historical figures (Nikola Tesla, Grigori Rapustin, Jozef Pilsudski), works in a new coldiron industry, gets entangled in political and religious intrigues, falls in love and develops a new philosophy – all the while doubting his own existence.

 Agent / Rights Director